 Adopting National Guidance removes the need for each employer or establishment to write and maintain their own comprehensive guidance and gives users easy access to regularly updated and nationally recognised guidance.

 National Guidance is inclusive of the full range of provision for young people, including by schools, youth services, other formal and informal settings, and provision in the public, private, voluntary and charitable sectors.
 It covers provision across England and Wales.
 For the statement by the Welsh Government, please follow this link.
-If you are based in Scotland, please follow this link to the relevant guidance documents – Scotland.
+If you are based in Scotland, please follow this link to the website of the Scottish Advisory Panel for Outdoor Education (SAPOE).
 Please also refer to your employer’s guidance and policy.

 National Guidance is continually improved and updated to reflect the developing understanding of good practice.
 It is therefore an online resource and is not intended to be printed as a static ‘manual’.